The Armageddon Inheritance: Book 1

 The first system they arrive at, the Sheskar system, is devoid of life, its inhabited planet shattered to pieces in what apparently was a civil war using gravity warping implosive "gravitonic warheads".
 Even worse, the system had not been reclaimed by the Imperium as it should have (due to its strategically vital location).
 Reluctantly, they proceed to Defram, where they find merely two barren orbs.
 Their next visit the planet Keerah in the Kano system; they reason that Defram was simply a Fleet base, and so perhaps a civilian system would have more answers or life.

 In Keerah, they are attacked by an automated quarantine orbital system; after disabling it, Colin and his crew discover that the dead planet had fallen victim to a horrific biological warfare agent designed to be effective against all forms of life (by rapidly mutating until a successfully lethal form is obtained), which spread throughout the entire Empire (the form of government having changed in the ensuing thousands of years) too quickly to be contained, thanks to widespread use of a teleportation (or "mat-trans" as it was known) device.
-Colin makes the fateful decision to go straight to the Bia system and the planet Birhat- the military and political centers of the Empire.
+Colin makes the fateful decision to go straight to the Bia system and the planet Birhat—the military and political centers of the Empire.
 This decision means that it would be impossible for them to return to Earth in time to help defeat the scouts.

 At Birhat, they discover an enormous number of installations in the system, such as a shield which protects not merely the planet of Birhat, but the entire inner system.
-After successfully picking his way through a labyrinth of emergency programming protecting "Mother" (the master computer overseeing the Fleet and the Bia system), Colin resorts to ordering Mother to implement "Case Omega"- an order which, unbeknownst to him, appoints the senior surviving Fleet official and civil servant as Emperor.
+After successfully picking his way through a labyrinth of emergency programming protecting "Mother" (the master computer overseeing the Fleet and the Bia system), Colin resorts to ordering Mother to implement "Case Omega"—an order which, unbeknownst to him, appoints the senior surviving Fleet official and civil servant as Emperor.
 This unexpected elevation has the happy side effect of granting Colin control of the Imperial Guard Flotilla: 78 planetoids, each vastly more powerful than Dahak (but also vastly stupider).
-The crew of Dahak immediately set to work reactivating and repairing the planetoids so they can return to Earth.
+The crew of Dahak immediately sets to work reactivating and repairing the planetoids so they can return to Earth.